 Let's say we have $500 in the pool of funds.
 If the Manager makes a 30% profit ($150), the Investor would be charged a 12% fee.
 Any profit greater than 30% ($150+) will cost the investor 15%.

 This fee is charged for managing the Investor's money and depends on the equity (amount) they invest.

-In the example, if the Investor deposits up to $500, a $35 fee will be charged, whereas deposits from $500 onwards require a $20 fee.
+In this example, if the Investor deposits up to $500, a $35 fee will be charged, whereas deposits from $500 onwards require a $20 fee.

 This fee is charged each time a deposit is made into the fund, including the first deposit.

 If you deposit up to $1000, an 8% fee is charged, whereas deposits from $1000 onwards will require a 5% fee.